 If you've built any size of Menger Sponge and aren't already listed on our map below, please contact firstname.lastname@example.org and we can include your contribution in the total.

 Finished Level 3 sponges (hover to see location info):

 Who is taking part?

-Below is a map showing locations where people have expressed an interest in running a MegaMenger build.
+Below is a map showing locations where people have built parts of the MegaMenger.
 If you’d like to join in and help, or run a MegaMenger build somewhere else, please get in touch.

 Venue: Museum of Science and Industry, Liverpool Road.

 Printing provided by Hobs Studio; part of the Manchester Science Festival (supported by Siemens)

 Auckland, New Zealand

 Venue: Auckland Art Gallery